Got a Story or News to Share? Want to get the latest by email? Submit your info in Contact Us.

 Red Clay School District will hold a special election for their $265 million funding request on February 28, 2024 for capital projects.
 The average homeowner will see taxes raised about $404 over three years.
 The district’s last referendum occurred in 2015.

 Colonial School District puts their referendum to a vote on February 29, 2024.
 They will seek $48.8 million for capital and operating costs.
-They will be conducting a communication campaign to inform voters.
+With the average Colonial household assessed value set at $62,547, the average district homeowner will see an annual increase of $250.19 in taxes.

 One thing to keep in mind: upcoming notices of property reassessments